 EIT Health Germany-Switzerland and EIT Health Spain

 In our age, leaving digital footprints is inevitable.
-Whether we shop online, count our steps or pay with our credit card, we generate data that is subsequently available to various interested parties.
+Whether we shop online, count our steps or pay with our credit card, we generate data that is subsequently available to many interested parties.
 How this data can or should be used is the subject of various public discussions.
-When it comes to increasing security or gaining economic benefits, the thought of being looked through and monitored by unknown entities makes many people feel uncomfortable.
+When it comes to increasing security or gaining economic benefits, the thought of being looked through and monitored by unknown entities often makes people feel uncomfortable.
 Therefore, the sovereignty over one’s own data was legally recognised with the EU-wide introduction of the GDPR in 2016, regulating the issue of ownership and accessibility of data.

 When it comes to the use of data in healthcare, these points and many other ethical aspects need to be considered.
 The digitisation of medicine allows the generation of qualitative and numerical data that could be highly valuable in research and the development of innovative healthcare solutions, such as AI-based or personalised systems.

 While governments and healthcare organizations must protect patients’ rights over their personal and health data, there are strong ethical arguments to be made to facilitate this data for patients’ benefit.
 Finding the right balance between these two duties is the aim of some public-private initiatives.
-EU institutions are evaluating the installing of pan-European data systems to ensure sustainability and resilience of the European health system, and to react to growing pressure by industrial and educational stakeholders.
+EU institutions are evaluating the installing of pan-European data systems to ensure sustainability and resilience of the European health system, and to react to growing pressure from industrial and educational stakeholders.

 In May 2022, the European Commission responded to this pressure by proposing the European Health Data Space, a “health-specific ecosystem comprised of rules, common standards and practices, infrastructures and a governance framework”.
 This proposal aims at increasing individuals’ “digital access to and control of their electronic personal health data, nationally and cross-borders” while also “providing a consistent, trustworthy and efficient set-up for the use of health data for research, innovation, policy-making and regulatory activities”.
 EIT Health reacted to this proposal by publishing a statement, endorsing the efforts.
 EIT Health endorsed this proposal in its statement published on 5 May 2022.